Skip to content

 Intro

-After my last review of the Diadem Flash 17 (1.20 mm) it is now the turn of the new multifilament string from Tecnifibre namely the Triax 16 (1.33 mm).
-I am very curious how this 'multifilament poly fusion' string behaves compared to my current co-polyester string the Diadem Flash 17.
+After my last review of the Diadem Flash 17 (1.20 mm) it is now the turn of the new multifilament string from Tecnifibre, namely the Triax 16 (1.33 mm).
+I am very curious how this 'multifilament poly fusion' string behaves compared to my current co-polyester string, the Diadem Flash 17.

-Tecnifibre has been a leader in manufacturing the world’s finest tennis strings for decades.
+Tecnifibre has been a leader in crafting the world’s finest tennis strings for decades.
 Over the years, Tecnifibre has been blending materials to try and create the “perfect blend” between the stiffer, control-oriented polyester string and the softer, more comfortable multifilament string.
 The brand’s latest offering, Triax, looks to bridge that gap.

-Structure Tecnifibre Triax
+Structure

 Triax is made from 50% polyamide fibers and 50% thermally enhanced polyester.
 Tecnifibre have added their anti-abrasion SPL coating to improve the strings durability.
 In their research, Tecnifibre found that Triax feels 15% stiffer/firmer than a typical multifilament and absorbs 15% more shock than an average monofilament.
 Perhaps most notably, they claim that Triax is 50% more durable than the typical multifilament string, one of which is their own very high-end X-One Biphase.